-Congratulations on your new teaching position!
+Congratulations on your new position as an educator!

 As your OEA staff, we would like to welcome you.
 We hope this booklet provides helpful tips and resources in a variety of areas related to your profession.
 If you have questions, please contact your Local Association officers, representatives, or OEA Labor Relations Consultant for assistance.